Will you be tuning in to today’s inauguration?

 Suffice to say, we might have been watching the 1961 inauguration of Richard Nixon instead.

 But at the time Kennedy still seemed capable of anything, and his inauguration remains the most memorable for me, probably because it was my first.
-I can summon up bits and pieces of the others – Jimmy Carter walking back to the White House, Chief Justice John Roberts miffing Barack Obama’s oath of office – but can’t recall a single line from any of the inaugural addresses except Kennedy’s.
+I can summon up bits and pieces of the others – Jimmy Carter walking back to the White House, Chief Justice John Roberts muffing Barack Obama’s swearing-in – but can’t recall a single line from any of the inaugural addresses except Kennedy’s.

 Still, I dutifully tuned in for every one of them.